Alexmhack/django_library/README.md

 you can use html in help_text argument

-UUIDField is used for id field to set it as the primary_key of the model
+UUIDField is used for id field to set it as the primary_key of the model LOAN_STATUS has key-value pairs where values will be displayed to the users with corresponding keys stored in the database

+status has default 'm' because at first book is not in the shelves so not available, due_back is the date when the book is expected to be returned from the borrower